-In this section we introduce notations and recall certain results from \cite{DLLWW, LS2017} that will be used throughout this paper.
+In this section we introduce notations and recall earlier results \cite{DLLWW, LS2017}.
+For the reader's convenience, we also reproduce a few basic facts from the companion paper \cite{DLLW} that will be used throughout this paper.
 We will henceforth assume that $D\subset\mathbb C^n$ is a bounded, strongly pseudoconvex domain of class $C^2$; that is, there is $\rho\in C^2(\mathbb C^n, \mathbb R)$ which is strictly plurisubharmonic and such that $D=\{z\in\mathbb C^n: \rho(z)<0\}$ and $bD=\{w\in\mathbb C^n: \rho(w)=0\}$ with $\nabla \rho(w)\not=0$ for all $w\in bD$.
 (We refer to such $\rho$ as a {\em defining function for $D$}; see e.g., \cite{Ra} for the basic properties of defining functions.
 Here we assume that one such $\rho$ has been fixed once and for all.)
 We will throughout make use of the following abbreviated notations:

 where the operator $T$ and the measure $\mu$ will be clear from context.
 0.1in

 $\bullet$ {\em The Levi polynomial and its variants.}\quad Define

 where $\partial \rho(w)=({\partial\rho\over\partial w_1}(w),\ldots, {\partial\rho\over\partial w_n}(w))$ and we have used the notation $\langle\eta,\zeta\rangle=\sum_{j=1}^n\eta_j\zeta_j$ for $\eta=(\eta_1,\ldots, \eta_n), \zeta=(\zeta_1,\dots,\zeta_n)\in\mathbb C^n$.
 The strict plurisubharmonicity of $\rho $ implies that